 Therefore, if you happen to live or you're intending to come live and invest in real property in the Republic of Zambia whether for business purposes or simply for personal reasons, well, here are recommended pieces of the Relevant Law you need to educate yourself with to make sure you're on the safe side:

-i) The Investment Act Chapter 385 of the Laws of Zambia (This is a Must Know for Foreign Nationals and/or Foreign Entities)
+i) The Zambia Development Agency Act, No. 11 of 2006 of the Laws of Zambia (This is a Must Know for Foreign Nationals and/or Foreign Entities);

 If you don't know where to locate these pieces of laws or legislation, then please simply get in touch with me and I should be able to advise you appropriately!!!